 History of the aluminium double bass

 The bass on the picture is an Alcoa.
 Alcoa was the first aluminium factory in the USA.
 Alcoa made 500 of these basses between 1929 and 1934.
 In the same period a Pfretzschner also built aluminium double basses in Markneukirchen, Germany.
 The Pfretzschners were famous bow makers.
-It is hard to find more information about the Pfretzschner that made the aluminium double bass.
+I have not been able to find more information about the specific Pfretzschner who made the aluminium double bass.
 Pfretzschner used bolts an screws.
 In the first film someone plays on a Pfretzschner.
 Alcoa did not use bolts and screws.
 I rather like the way the Alcoa shines without them.

-Pfretzschner also used wood in his double bass, which apparently made it sound better than those of Alcoa.
-At the same time, that makes it more vulnerable.
+Pfretzschner also used wood in his double bass, which apparently makes it sound better than the Alcoa bass.
+At the same time, that makes the Pfretzschner basses more vulnerable.
 In adds it is always stressed that the Pfretzschners are very rare.
 That is why I find it strange that most of the time people play on a Pfretzschner in the aluminium bass films on youtube.
 I managed to find one film of an Alcoa being played though (see below).
 The Alcoa seems to sound more metal like, compared to the Pfretzschner, which is not surprising.
 The Pfretzschner clearly has a warmer tone, but you cannot beat the looks of an Alcoa!